Authorities: Socks help solve 28-year-old cold case murder

 Philadelphia authorities say Theodore Dill Donahue is charged with murder and numerous other counts in the 1991 death of his 27-year-old girlfriend, Denise Sharon Kulb.
 His lawyer says Donahue maintains his innocence.

-State police made the arrest Tuesday following a re-examination of the case that began in 2015.
+State police made the arrest Tuesday following “an extensive joint re-examination of the case” that began in 2015.

 Kulb’s body was found Nov.
-12, 1991, in a wooded portion of an undeveloped cul-de-sac in a residential community about 25 miles (40 km) southwest of Philadelphia.
+12, 1991, in a wooded portion of an undeveloped cul-de-sac in nearby Chadds Ford.
 Authorities believe the body was moved there after Kulb was murdered.

 Authorities say the case was built on new investigative tools, including photo-enhancing technology that connected a pair of separated socks, including one that was found on the body.